FC-Vision: Real-Time Visibility-Aware Replanning for Occlusion-Free Aerial Target Structure Scanning in Unknown Environments: Related Work

 \subsection{Aerial 3D Scanning Path Planning}

-A prevalent paradigm for aerial 3D scanning is to (1) select a set of viewpoints that collectively cover the target surface and (2) compute an efficient feasible tour to visit them.
+A prevalent paradigm for model-based aerial 3D scanning is to (1) select a set of viewpoints that collectively cover the target surface and (2) compute an efficient feasible tour to visit them.
 Representative works \cite{jing2016sampling,bircher2016three,almadhoun2018coverage} optimize surface-coverage objectives together with viewpoint selection and tour construction.
 To scale to large and complex scenes, hierarchical planners \cite{cao2020hierarchical,feng2024fc} decompose the target into sub-spaces for efficient global-to-local planning.
-Later studies \cite{peng2019adaptive,wu2024uav} further boost viewpoint quality and modeling efficiency via adaptive plane-wise sampling or observability-guided sparse search.
+Later studies \cite{peng2019adaptive,wu2024uav,viswanathan2025adaptive} further boost viewpoint quality and modeling efficiency, and adapt to target surface morphology via adaptive plane-wise sampling or observability-guided sparse search.
 Overall, these planners focus on completeness and efficiency but typically assume static, known environments (or pre-mapped obstacles), which reduces reliability when unexpected occluders appear during execution.

-To enhance robustness, some systems incorporate online replanning to react to newly observed obstacles and changes in target morphology \cite{song2020online,viswanathan2025adaptive}.
-Nevertheless, replanning decisions are often driven by collision avoidance and traversal cost, while target-centric sensing quality (especially occlusion-free, clean observations for dense surface acquisition) is not enforced explicitly, leaving a gap between \textit{flying safely} and \textit{scanning well}.
+Complementarily, some non-model-based methods \cite{song2020online,zhou2021fuel} adopt frontier-based exploration strategies or navigation-centric replanning to react to newly observed obstacles.
+Yet these online decisions are often driven by collision avoidance and maximizing exploration efficiency, while target-centric sensing quality (especially occlusion-free, clean observations for dense surface acquisition) is not enforced explicitly, leaving a gap between \textit{flying safely} and \textit{scanning well}.